moquality/android-hardware-testing-docs/README.md

  ** Testsuite fails because it cannot connect to an API server.**

 Testsuite needs to be authenticated with the correct API key to run.
 Before running each test, the test suite authenticates with our server.
-Check ```ping 139.196.121.67```.
+Ping our API server to see if it is online with ```ping 139.196.121.67```

 If you can ping our server and the test suite fails, contact MoQuality.